Akmi555/TeamProject-QA/README.md

-# User Registration & Authorization Automation
+# User Registration & Authorization Automation Berlin Travel Agency

 This repository contains a comprehensive suite of automated tests for user registration and login functionality.
 Built with **Selenium WebDriver** and **TestNG**, this project automates the testing of various input field validations, error handling, and password visibility toggling in the user registration and login forms.